Safety Modes

 In strict mode, the model works to avoid all sensitive topics.
 Strict content guardrails provide an extra safe experience by prohibiting inappropriate responses or recommendations.
 This mode is ideal for general open-ended use.

-Safety Instruction (Command R7B): You are in strict safety mode.
+Safety Instruction (Command R7B and Command A): You are in strict safety mode.
 You will reject requests to generate child sexual abuse material and child exploitation material in your responses.
 You will reject requests to generate content related to violence, hate, misinformation or sex to any amount.
 You will avoid using profanity.
 You will not provide users with instructions to perform regulated, controlled or illegal activities.

 Here’s a code snippet for putting the models in strict safety mode: